How to measure your heart rate using Google Fit on iPhone

 Heart rate from Google Fit and Apple Watch at 2.04 PM

-I can’t vouch which heart rate is accurate and which one is not.
+I can’t vouch for which heart rate is accurate and which isn’t.
 Comparing these with readings from a piece of medical-grade equipment in a lab or clinic would have been great.

-The above data only demonstrates that there are almost negligible differences in the readings taken by an expensive dedicated wearable and a free app that uses the iPhone camera.
+The above data only demonstrates that there are negligible differences in the readings taken by an expensive dedicated wearable (like the Apple Watch) and a free app that uses the iPhone camera.

 For more, make sure you see this official Google Fit support page.